Join the IN Security Movement

-In 2017, the best-selling book, IN SECURITY: how a failure to attract and retain women in cyber security is making us all less safe, was published.
+In 2017, the best-selling book, IN Security (see below) was published.
 It came at a turning point for the industry as attacks increased, group think reigned, and a skills issue loomed.
 The book's author, Jane Frankland, called for several actions.

-The first was for better collaboration, knowledge share, and a change in attitude – giving to gain.
-That’s why she set up an exclusive club for cyber security professionals called IN Security.
-IN Security members believe we have a unique industry, want to raise awareness of it and the fantastic opportunities it offers.
-They are passionate about securing cyber space and ensuring women and men are welcomed and empowered to reach their ambitions within it.
-They know that when we work together to do this – as change agents or IN Security Ambassadors – we can make a real difference to not only improving diversity and inclusion in cyber security but securing freedom, safety and the operational efficiencies in the world.
+The first was for better collaboration.
+The second was for better knowledge share, and the third was for a change in attitude – no blame, no shame, just better business.
+That’s why she set up the global IN Security movement.
+Supporters are passionate about securing cyber space and ensuring all genders or anyone in between genders are welcomed and empowered to reach their ambitions within it.
+They know that when we work together to do this, as change agents or IN Security ambassadors, we can make a real difference to not only improving diversity and inclusion in cybersecurity, but securing freedom, safety and the operational efficiencies in the world.

 The IN Security Movement started with the book, so it's only right your journey to discover more starts here.
 The book starts from the premise that women are fundamentally different to men and see risk in a different way them.
 Because of this, when it comes to cybersecurity one thing is certain... if you're short on women you're less safe.
 When you read this book, you'll understand why women really matter, why the numbers of women have fallen along with strategies for attracting, identifying and retaining more women.
 This book is essential reading for anyone in security or looking to get into it.